HiSA-Team/HBMController/README.md

 HBM IP requires an external simulator.
 Simulations were conducted using Questa Advanced Simulator v2020.4.

-For now, the synthesis and implementation go well on the Alveo U280 board.
+For now, the synthesis and implementation go well on the Alveo U280 card.

 ## Getting started